Drill to Strengthen and Mobilize Hip Rotator Muscles

 About the Author

-Eric Wong (aka Coach E) is the founder of Precision Movement and has a degree in Kinesiology from the University of Waterloo.
-He's been a coach since 2005 and spent his early career training combat athletes including multiple UFC fighters and professional boxers.
-He now dedicates himself to helping active people eliminate pain and improve mobility.
-He lives in Toronto (Go Leafs Go!) with his wife and two kids and drinks black coffee at work and IPAs at play.
+Eric Wong, BSc, is the founder of Precision Movement and a movement specialist with over 20 years of experience.
+He holds a degree in Kinesiology from the University of Waterloo.
+Eric began his career training professional combat athletes, including UFC fighters and champion boxers, and now focuses on helping active individuals eliminate pain, restore function, and improve mobility through evidence-based programs.
+He lives in Toronto with his wife and kids and fuels his work with black coffee - and his weekends with craft IPAs.
 Click here to learn more about Eric.

 >